Kenshiki Labs

 4. Integrity: Sign the retrieval response with a tamper-evident hash.

-5. Logging: Record the retrieval in the Claim Ledger with the caller’s identity and clearance.
+5. Logging: Record the retrieval in the Claim Ledger — integrity-protected audit trail for every AI inference with the caller’s identity and clearance.

 If a caller lacks authorization, they get nothing — not a redacted version, not an inference, nothing.
 The boundary is enforced before data leaves the database.